akpradhn-zz/akpradhn/README.md

 ### Hi there 👋

-I am Amit.
-I am a budding professional in the field of Data Science.
+I am Amit Kr Pradhan and budding professional in the field of Data Science.

 #### My recent works
 ---